Let’s Talk: Values and health equity

 This Let’s Talk document positions values as structural drivers of health equity, influencing priorities and action and at the individual, organizational and societal levels.

-It includes a new framework that names the values most necessary for health equity–oriented public health practice.
-These values include behaviours (e.g., fairness, solidarity, courage) and end states (e.g., health equity and a dignified life, social justice).
+It includes a new framework that names examples of values most necessary for health equity–oriented public health practice.
+These values include behaviours (e.g., fairness, solidarity, courage) and desired end states (e.g., health equity and a dignified life, social justice).
 The values are then connected to policy and program approaches (e.g., cultural safety, racial equity) that could be applied in public health practice and across the larger health system.

 - A readiness for change versus a desire to keep things the way they are